uncenter/banben/README.md

 ```sh
 banben [<version> | major | minor | patch | premajor | preminor | prepatch | prerelease]
 ```

+Banben runs through three steps, and prompts you along the way to confirm each action:

+1. Write the version to the package.json.
+2. Make a commit for the version (message defaults to the version).
+3. Create a version tag.

 ## License